How have “chronic” or long-term health conditions changed the face of healthcare?

 The good news is that many major healthcare organizations are responding to this trend by creating new integrated models of care.
 These integrated models focus on holistic treatment that responds to both the chronic concern as well as overall health practices that can increase personal wellness, including food choices, routine activity, and personal safety.
 New Vitae Wellness and Recovery has emphasized holistic options through the provision of personal supports, including supports for primary care physician and specialist appointments.
 We offer yoga, smoking cessation, nutritional counseling, and spiritual practice activities to support behavioral health services and emphasize the connection between mind, body, and spirit.

-We invite you to review our service options!
+We invite you to review our service options and contact us today!